imranfakji/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Imran Fakji**.
-I’m a passionate Fresher with Very Good Data Analaytical and Data Engieering Knowledge!
+I'm **Imran Dildar Fakji**.
+I’m a passionate Data enthusiast with great knowledge and make working with data enjoyable and engaging!

-Let's stay in touch!
-Feel free to connect with me on the following platforms: